kartikraut98/ProdGenius-AI/README.md

-# eCommerce-Chatbot using LangGraph (Verta)
+# ProdGenius AI

 ## Introduction

-The **Verta Chatbot** project is a sophisticated AI-driven solution designed to enhance user interactions with product information.
+The ProdGenius AI project is a sophisticated AI-driven solution designed to enhance user interactions with product information.
 Deployed as a serverless **FASTAPI** API on **Cloud Run**, it serves users by answering questions about products, leveraging both metadata and user reviews for context.
 The chatbot utilizes a multi-agent workflow, with distinct agents performing specialized roles.
 A **Metadata Agent** is responsible for summarizing product descriptions, while a **Retriever Agent** fetches relevant data from a vector store containing user reviews.
 This allows the chatbot to answer a wide range of user inquiries, drawing on both product details and feedback from other customers.

 The database for this solution is hosted on **PostgreSQL** in **Google Cloud Platform (GCP)**, ensuring scalable, reliable storage.
 The project utilizes **CI/CD pipelines** via **GitHub Actions**, automating code deployment and ensuring seamless integration and delivery.
 Additionally, the system incorporates **LLM-as-Judge** to generate synthetic test questions for a set of products, while **bias detection** algorithms analyze potential biases in the chatbot's responses to ensure fairness and accuracy.